Placements, work experience and volunteering

 A placement is a good way of gaining work experience alongside your degree.
 It provides insights into the real world, and a chance to use your skills and to develop them further.
 It gives you a chance to see if you would enjoy a particular job or type of company before committing yourself.
 Even if you decide that the type of work you did on the placement isn’t for you, you will have gained skills and experience and know more about applying for jobs - often your placement employer will be willing to act as a referee.
 Paid placements also help financially, and placements with big companies often pay very well.

 Unemployment rates for graduates who have done a placement are typically much lower than for graduates who have not.
 Salaries for graduates who have done a placement year are also usually higher.

 By applying for placements and going for interviews, you greatly improve your application and interview skills, giving you a distinct advantage in your final year.
-An added bonus is that placement students often get a better final degree grade, perhaps because of the knowledge they have gained during their year out, or because they have improved their time management skills during the placement.
+An added advantage is that placement students often get a better final degree grade, perhaps because of the knowledge they have gained during their year out, or because they have improved their time management and interpersonal skills during the placement.

 It’s competitive, but if you work hard during the application process it really can pay off.

 Finding a placement with a major graduate employer is competitive, and your application must be as strong as possible, showing that you understand what the work will involve, know about the sector you will be working in, and that you have the skills and abilities to do it well.CV's and covering letters